Nikhilreddy1011/code-generator-and-code-debugger-mcp/README.md

 ## 🧩 What is MCP?

 **Model Context Protocol (MCP)** is an open protocol (created by Anthropic) that standardizes how AI applications connect to external tools, data, and services.
-Before MCP, every AI app invented its own plugin format; a tool built for one app couldn't be reused in another .
+Before MCP, every AI app invented its own plugin format; a tool built for one app couldn't be reused in another.

 MCP fixes that with a simple client/server split: